Lechefer/stacktrace-error/README_EN.md

 # sterr
-A convenient library that allows you to log errors with a stack trace of the entire error path.
+A library that allows you to log errors with a stack trace of the entire error path.

 ## Quick Start
 `go get -u github.com/Lechefer/sterr@latest`